 South Korea.
 2004.

-Director/Screenplay – Tae-Kyong Kim.
+Director/Screenplay – Kim Tae-kyun.
 Production Company – Popcorn Films

 Ha-Neul Kim (Min Ji-won), Sang-Mi Nam (Han Su-in), Bin (Kim Eun-seo), Yi Shin (Shin Mi-kyung), Hie-Ju Jeon (Oh Yu-jung), Yun-Ji Lee (Kim Eun-jeong), Hae-suk Kim (Ji-won’s Mother), Ran Choi (Su-in’s Mother), Ju-bong Gi (Detective)

-Dead Friend/The Ghost is one of the whole series of Asian horror films that exploded out in the late 90s/00s following the success of the Japanese Ring (1998).
+Dead Friend/The Ghost is one of the whole series of South Korean horror films that exploded in a great wave in the late 90s/00s following the success of the Japanese Ring (1998).
 South Korean cinema has always readily copied the genres of other Asian markets, notably Japan and Hong Kong.
 They took to the J-horror genre with great interest, even producing their own remake of Ring with The Ring Virus (1999), as well as other efforts such as Nightmare (2000), Phone (2003), A Tale of Two Sisters (2003), The Doll Master (2004), Spider Forest (2004), Cello (2005), The Red Shoes (2005) and White (2011) to name some of the most famous.

 Dead Friend/The Ghost does arrive at an interesting twist ending, where we can see that the filmmakers have made a good deal of effort to create a M. Night Shyamalan-esque left field conceptual reversal a la The Sixth Sense (1999).
-[PLOT SPOILERS] Here we learn that Han Su-in envied Min Ji-won so much that she wanted to become her while the bitchy Ji-won only exploited their friendship so that she could use Su-in to get through her exams and that after the cruel gag where the girls pushed Su-in into the river, Su-in dragged Ji-won in with her and the two of them managed to swap bodies.
-We also learn that Ji-won has taken over the body of her mother (Hae-suk Kim).
+[PLOT SPOILERS] Here we learn that the abused Han Su-in envied Min Ji-won so much that she wanted to become her while the bitchy Ji-won only exploited their friendship so that she could use Su-in to get through her exams.
+After the cruel gag where the girls pushed Su-in into the river, Su-in dragged Ji-won in with her and the two of them managed to swap bodies.
+We also learn that Ji-won has taken over the body of Ji-won’s mother (Hae-suk Kim).

 I am not sure if this is a twist revelation that made 100% sense, nevertheless it is an effective surprise and one that almost makes the rest of the relatively dull and anodyne film worthwhile.
-Certainly, the lead actress Ha-Neul Kim gives a modestly effective performance vying between sweet innocence and calculatingly bitchy.
+Certainly, lead actress Ha-Neul Kim gives a modestly effective performance as Ji-won, one that vies between sweet innocence and calculatingly bitchy.